-On April 23, 2012 Dan Ernst alerted at the Legal History Blog to the report by Mitch Fraas on legal history databases for the Center of Research Libraries (CRL).
+On April 23, 2012 Dan Ernst alerted at the Legal History Blog to the report by Mitch Fraas on legal history databases for the Center of Research Libraries (CRL) in Chicago.
 Fraas compares in his brief report the contents, range and accessibility of sources for legal history available in a number of major databases which can be accessed by subscribers and subscribing libraries.
 The theme of open access has figured here already a few times.
 Perhaps due to the sheer number of posts at the admirable Legal History Blog Dan Ernst’s post and the report by Mitch Fraas (University of Pennsylvania Libraries) have thus far not received due attention.
 Fraas makes some comments about finding documents and archival records outside the main databases for legal history that call for reflection and reactions.

 This report gives me a most welcome opportunity to deal at last with these commercial databases which I have so far kept at a safe distance.
 Until now I have included them nor here nor at my website.
 Is it wise to want to have as much as possible in subscribers-only databases?
-To who belong the sources for the history of nations, for the development of law, legal institutions and jurisprudence, and the records of the actual application of law in courts and elsewhere?
+To whom belong the sources for the history of nations, for the development of law, legal institutions and jurisprudence, and the records of the actual application of law in courts and elsewhere?
 Is the intervention of commercial firms absolutely necessary to make online access possible?
 Are we simply facing a dilemma or are there several ways to obtain maximum accessibility at comparatively low costs?
 Fraas is a specialist in Anglo-Indian legal history, but he brings the Indian perspective only as a second thought.
 The very least I can do here is pointing to a blog which serves a portal to India’s legal history.
 I will also look at the digital collections provided by the Center for Research Libraries, both for subscribing institutions and in open access.

 Commercial databases for legal history